You are here

 CM/ECF and PACER Multifactor Authentication

-In mid-May, the Administrative Office of the U.S. Courts (AO) began implementing multifactor authentication (MFA) to enhance system security for CM/ECF and PACER.
+In May 2025, the Administrative Office of the U.S. Courts (AO) began implementing multifactor authentication (MFA) to enhance system security for CM/ECF and PACER.
 MFA provides an added layer of security to accounts by helping protect against cyberattacks that steal passwords, significantly reducing the risk of unauthorized access.

 All CM/ECF and PACER users are able to enroll in MFA.
 Users with filing and all other types of CM/ECF-level access are required to enroll in MFA, while users with PACER-only access have the option to enroll.
-By the end of 2025, everyone with CM/ECF-level access will be required to use MFA when logging in.
+To help mitigate long call wait times at the PACER Service Center, only users who receive a prompt to enroll in MFA when they log in should proceed with the MFA enrollment process.
+No action is necessary for those who have not yet received an MFA enrollment prompt.

-A new PACER MFA Tips and Resources page with information to help you navigate the MFA enforcement and enrollment process is now available.
+A PACER MFA Tips and Resources page with information to help navigate the MFA enforcement and enrollment process is available.

 Additional information and updates are available on the PACER website.